ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 Inventory Overview
 1. The inventory is organized hierarchically and utilizes groups that can be nested.
 2. Infrastructure devices like Nodegrid appliances are represented as `hosts` which can be part of one or multiple groups
 3. Each group and host can have multiple variables assigned to it.
-These Variables are typically key-value pairs but can be in the form of lists and dictionaries
+These Variables are typically `key-value` pairs but can be in the form of `lists` and `dictionaries`
-4. The Ansible inventory files utilize standard `YAML` or `JSON` notation, both are valid, but should ideally not be mixed to avoid confusion.
-The example will only use `YAML` notation.
+4. The Ansible inventory files utilize standard `YAML` or `JSON` notation.
+Both are valid, but ideally should not be mixed to avoid confusion.
+This document will only use `YAML` notation.
-5. The default location for the ansible inventory on a Nodegrid appliance is `/etc/ansible/inventories/`
+5. The default location for the Ansible inventory on a Nodegrid appliance is `/etc/ansible/inventories/`
 6. The Inventory is stored in `YAML` files.
 The main file is the `hosts.yml` file, which must contain the inventory structure.

 > [!NOTE] Dynamic Inventory Plugins
 > Ansible supports dynamic inventory sources, like [Netbox](https://galaxy.ansible.com/ui/repo/published/netbox/netbox/) and other systems.
 This guide does not cover the setup of dynamic Inventory plugins, see [here](https://docs.ansible.com/ansible/latest/plugins/inventory.html) for more details and here to search for additional [modules](https://galaxy.ansible.com) which can be installed.

 > [!NOTE] ZPE Systems Dynamic Inventory Plugins
-> ZPE Systems currently supports three dynamic inventory plugins, which support ZPE Systems solutions.
+> ZPE Systems currently supports three dynamic inventory plugins:
-> 1. Cluster plugin: This exposes all cluster hosts to a local installation of Ansible on a Nodegrid appliance.
+> 1. **Cluster plugin**: This exposes all cluster hosts to a local installation of Ansible on a Nodegrid appliance.
 This is installed and active by default and only requires a working Cluster configuration
-> 2. Device plugin: This Exposes all locally configured managed devices on Nodegrid appliance.
+> 2. **Device plugin**: This Exposes all locally configured managed devices on Nodegrid appliance.
 This plugin is automatically installed with the Nodegrid Ansible library.
-> 3. ZPE Cloud plugin: This plugin enables the execution of Ansible playbooks and the use of the ZPE Cloud inventory and custom fields as inventory on a local Ansible host.
-See [here](https://galaxy.ansible.com/ui/repo/published/zpe/zpecloud/) for more details.
+> 3. **ZPE Cloud plugin**: This plugin enables the execution of Ansible playbooks via ZPE Cloud as the connectior, and the use of the ZPE Cloud inventory and custom fields as inventory on a local Ansible host.
+[Ansible ZPE Cloud](https://galaxy.ansible.com/ui/repo/published/zpe/zpecloud/) describes in detail this plugin.
 ### Inventory Structure
 Configure the Inventory